bond005/impartial_text_cls/README.md

 [nn_structure]: images/bert_bayesian_nn.png "Structure of the convolutional bayesian neural network with BERT as feature extractor"

 BERT is used as generator of token embeddings and whole text embedding.
 The sequence output of BERT is used for token embeddings calculation, and the pooled output generates text embedding.
 Therefore we add convolutional neural network in [Yoon Kim's style](https://arxiv.org/abs/1408.5882) after BERT's sequence output and concatenate outputs of this convolutional neural network with BERT's pooled output.
-First and only convolutional layer of this network contains feature maps with multiple filter widths from 1 to 5.
-Feature map quanity for each filter width is specified by the `filters_for_conv1` ... `filters_for_conv5` paramaters.
+The first and only convolutional layer of this network contains feature maps with multiple filter widths from 1 to 5.
+Feature map quantity for each filter width is specified by the `filters_for_conv1` ... `filters_for_conv5` parameters.
 After average-over-time pooling all outputs of convolutional layer are concatenated with the pooled output of BERT, and a resulting signal are processed by sequence of hidden layers the size of the `hidden_layer_size` (optionally, because number of hidden layers, specified by the `n_hidden_layers`, can be zero).
-Besides, boolean parameter `bayesian` specifies kind of all weights in the above described convolutional network: if `bayesian` is True, then these weights are bayesian, i.e. stohastic, else they are usual.
+Besides, boolean parameter `bayesian` specifies kind of all weights in the above described convolutional network: if `bayesian` is True, then these weights are bayesian, i.e. stochastic, else they are usual.

-The `num_monte_carlo` parameter corresponds to number of sampes from bayesian neural network in the inference mode.
-Large value of this parameter is better, but at the same time procedure of inference can become a little slower.
+The `num_monte_carlo` parameter corresponds to number of samples from bayesian neural network in the inference mode.
+The large value of this parameter is better, but at the same time procedure of inference can become a little slower.

 The `kl_weight_init` and `kl_weight_fin` determine initial and final points of a KL weight changing schedule for the bayesian neural network (see chapter 3.4 of [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424v2) about the KL weighting).
 If these values are same, then the KL weight is constant.

 In the training process we need early stopping: we calculate some quality criterion on independent subset of data, called as validation dataset, and monitor its changing by epochs.
-If value of this criterion become decrease during `patience` epochs on end, then we have to stop.
-Fraction of training data which will be randomly sinlge out for validation is determined by the `validation_fraction` parameter.
+If the value of this criterion become decrease during `patience` epochs on end, then we have to stop.
+Fraction of training data which will be randomly single out for validation is determined by the `validation_fraction` parameter.
 But if early stopping will not work, then we continue training process no more than `max_epochs` epochs, whereupon we stop, in spite of everything.

 In both modes (training and inference) we don't process whole dataset at once, but we divide it by fixed-size mini-batches.
 It is especially urgent for calculations on GPU, because large dataset can not be upload to the GPU memory, and we have to process such datasets by small parts (mini-batches).
-Used size of one mini-batch is described by the `batch_size` parameter.
+The used size of one mini-batch is described by the `batch_size` parameter.
 And value of the `gpu_memory_frac` parameter corresponds to fraction of all GPU memory which must be allowed for our neural network.

 In aforecited example we solve a topic classification problem, and each text can be related to one class only.
 But in real life some texts can be related to several classes (for example, in the [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge#description) many texts had two or three toxicity classes at once).
 In such case the `multioutput` parameter have to set in _True_, and some class labels (items of `y_train` and `y_test`) can be sequences (sets) of integers instead of single integer values (at present the `multioutput` parameter is set in _False_, and all items of `y_train` and `y_test` are just integers).

 Training can be logged in stdout, and logging mode is specified by the `verbose` parameter.
-If this parameter is _True_, then important events of traning process are logged, else neural network is trained in silent mode.
+If this parameter is _True_, then important events of training process are logged, else neural network is trained in silent mode.

 Experiments and discussion
 -----

-We think that addition of bayesian neural network after frozen BERT allows to do rejecting at recognition (using probability distribution of recognized classes) more efficiently than in case of usual non-stohastic neural network instead of bayesian one.
+We think that addition of bayesian neural network after frozen BERT allows to do rejecting at recognition (using probability distribution of recognized classes) more efficiently than in case of usual non-stochastic neural network instead of bayesian one.
 But we need experimental verification of this hypothesis.
 For that we prepared some experiments with [the SNIPS-2017 dataset](https://github.com/snipsco/nlu-benchmark/tree/master/2017-06-custom-intent-engines), the **Brown corpus** and the **Genesis corpus** from the [NLTK Corpora Collection](http://www.nltk.org/nltk_data/).
 In all experiments we regarded the **SNIPS-2017** as labeled corpus for intent classification (there are 7 classes of intents), and we used texts of the **Brown and Genesis corpuses** as typical non-intents, i.e. foreign texts for intent classification task.
-At that we divided the **SNIPS-2017** by training and testging subsets according to scheme proposed by authors of this corpus, the **Brown corpus** was used for training (and validation) only, and the **Genesis corpus** need for final testing.
+At that we divided the **SNIPS-2017** by training and testing subsets according to scheme proposed by authors of this corpus, the **Brown corpus** was used for training (and validation) only, and the **Genesis corpus** need for final testing.

 We realized three experiments: